 You are female.
 When Your Hometown is the Last Place to Accept Who You Are.
 6 Things To Consider When Creating A Fantasy World.
 Susan Cain: The power of introverts.
 Defense Against The Dark Arts with Eckhart Tolle.
 If I had a dollar for every cliché that legit applies to life I’d…hold on a sec.

 I think I just earned another dollar.
 But seriously, in these pretty dark times (both macro scale and micro scale for me, if I’m honest) we need some guidance to push us to be better, to do better, to live better.
 Enter: books.
-So many books.
-All the books.
 Shyness: A (Quiet) Cultural History.
 The Heimlich maneuver, in the nearly 50 years since Dr.

 Ines is a writer, translator, and storyteller who is based in Chicago after many years in Lima, New York, Buenos Aires, Montreal, and other places that have slipped her mind.
+Along the way she got a bunch of literary degrees, which she is putting to good use at an ad agency.
+She is active in Chicago’s Live Lit scene and is currently writing a YA novel based on her love of musicals.
 How To Turn A Job Rejection Into An Opportunity - Career Girl Daily.
 Photo: Ms Natika You perfected your CV, boosted your online profiles, stalked your interviewer and studied every potential question that could be thrown your way.